 Healthy sun protection is key this summer!
 Swap toxic chemical sunscreen full of harmful ingredients for safe + natural sunscreen, aka mineral sunscreen (it's waterproof!).
-Find the best sunscreen ratings and reviews here, along with application tips (for lotions and spray) and tricks, for face and body, kids and baby, sensitive skin and healthy tanning.
+Find the best natural sunscreen brands, the ratings and reviews, along with application tips (for lotions and spray) and tricks, for face and body, kids and baby, sensitive skin and healthy tanning.

 UPDATE: This post originally appeared in the Summer of 2016.
-I've updated it to reflect new information about sunscreen in 2019 and share my new favorite natural sunscreen brand.
+We've updated it to reflect new information about natural sunscreen in 2022 and share our new favorite natural sunscreen brand.

 Welcome back to our Test Drive series, where we try a handful of brands in a category of natural products and compare the real-life results.
 Today we’re taking natural sunscreens for a test drive!

-After doing a lot of research and reading, I've since completely changed my sun care approach.
+After doing a lot of research and reading, we've since completely changed our sun care approach.

 Of course, it is very important to note that excessive exposure to sunlight CAN cause cancer (and some studies have found that regular sunscreen use lowers the risk of certain cancers), BUT researchers have also NOT found strong evidence that sunscreen prevents basal cell carcinoma.